The American Plate Number Single Society

 (F) Just Move! issue announced for 2013 but initially delayed to 2014, 2015 or later.
 Some redesign may be required as three of the originally planned stamps depicted activities considered unsafe by some organizations.
 In late 2014 it was announced that these stamps had not been destroyed but were still in storage, and that a new issue was likely in 2015 with different designs.
-That didn't happen, nor did it happen in 2016 or 2017, so it remains to be seen what might come in 2018.
+That didn't happen, nor did it happen in 2016 or 2017, and it seems doubtful that it would be issued under the current administration.

 Postponed from the announced or rumored 2014, 2015, 2016 and 2017 programs:

 (F) The Beatles (individual John Lennon stamp issued in late 2018)

 (F) Against the Odds: Memorial Day

 (F) Stop Bullying